Filem Negara Malaysia: History

-On 1 April 1996, Filem Negara Malaysia celebrates its 50th anniversary.
+On 1 April 1996, Filem Negara Malaysia celebrates its 50th anniversary, concurrently with RTM.
 At the same time, it produced more documentaries throughout 1996, including World's Wonder Mulu and Ilmu Bekalan Menuju Kecemerlangan.

 The Government announced in June 1998 that the film department and FINAS will be privatised and to be placed under two different production companies, namely Keris Motion and HVD Entertainment.
 The privatisation of the two film bodies receives outrage from the film industry players, with many of them see the privatisation "as something wrong".
 The Ministry of Information says that the proposed privatisation of Filem Negara Malaysia and FINAS eventually abandoned in May 1999, citing "several factors that make it unsuitable for implemented".

 In March 2002, Filem Negara Malaysia announced a big shift in its leadership.
 Its Director-General, Syed Hamzah Syed Othman would be retiring from his post and would be replaced by Raja Rozaimie Raja Dalnish Shah effective April 1, which was the film department's 56th anniversary.
 Raja Rozaimie previously holds many capacities in the NFD since 1993 before become its DG for 11 years, making him the longest-serving DG in the film department's history.

 Between 2002 and 2003, the NFD collaborated with FINAS to co-produced two feature films Embun and Paloh.

 FNM partnered with RTM to co-organised the inaugural Short Film Awards which took place on 27 January 2007.

-In November 2012, former Information, Communication and Culture Minister, Rais Yatim announced that FNM and National Film Development Corporation Malaysia (FINAS) will be merged to form a sole film organization.
-The merger was completed on May 15, 2013 with Filem Negara Malaysia itself renamed as FINAS completely after the combined of both entities.
+In November 2012, former Information, Communication and Culture Minister, Rais Yatim announced that FNM and National Film Development Corporation Malaysia (FINAS) will be merged to form a standalone film regulator.
+The merger was completed on May 15, 2013, with Filem Negara Malaysia itself renamed as FINAS completely after the combined of both entities.
 As a result of this merger, about 40% of Filem Negara Malaysia's staffs moved to FINAS and offered suitable roles within the latter based on their skills and experience, while the remaining 80% of its staffs have been let go.
+The remaining staffs of Filem Negara Malaysia have since moved to different media companies to continue their survival in the media industry.
 The decision to merge the two film bodies was first proposed in 1991, but there have been further delays due to legal issues.